 - 1. All support staff vacancies are advertised internally. - 2.
 External advertisements for jobs are published to a wide audience using various media. - 3.
-The College's family leave policy was reviewed, and the benefits enhanced, to provide 26 weeks leave at full pay for all qualifying staff. - 4.
-The College has trained harassment advisors who provide staff members with help, support and guidance in order to resolve any harassment issues. - 5.
+The College has trained harassment advisors who provide staff members with help, support and guidance in order to resolve any harassment issues. - 4.
 The College has robust procedures for managing absence and providing support for staff who have any long-term health issues.
-Support has included providing alternative work or temporary light duties for members of staff who have been unable to return to their full range of duties.
-Some staff members have been funded to receive physiotherapy or counselling, as required.
+Support has included providing alternative work or temporary light duties for members of staff who have been unable to return to their full range of duties. - 5.
+The College has introduced a computerised HR system and has asked all staff to enter their equality data onto the system via the HR Portal.
+This will enable the College to better understand the diversity of its workforce. - 6.
+The College has introduced a reward system for support staff called Bonusly.
+Awards given must be attributed to the College values: Excellence, Knowledge & Understanding, Fairness and Community. - 7.
+The College has worked with external agencies in attempts to broaden the make-up of its workforce.
+This has included working with Syrian refugees to provide paid work opportunities. - 8.
+The College continues to promote a healthy work life/balance, has promoted mental health webinars during mental health week and offers the support of an employee assistance programme.